How I became a certified Sommelier and the people of my London years

 https://www.conradseoul.co.kr/)

-Xavier Demas, Assistant Restaurant Manager and Maitre D', with a great sense of humour, nothing was a problem for him, incredible to work with and really funny.
-Xavier went back to France too and is currently working as a "
+Xavier Demas, Assistant Restaurant Manager and Maitre D', with a great sense of humour.
+Nothing was a problem for him.
+Incredible to work with and really funny.
+Xavier went back to France too, and is currently working as a "

 Practitioner in Traditional Massages of Relaxation" in the village of Coulobres (Languedoc-Roussillon)

-Jorge Calisto, always a smile on his face, never in a bad mood, and incredible customer service, this man has an incredible aura and energy, and despite his age, continues to manage clubs and private venues around London (like he used to do at Monte's).
+Jorge Calisto, always a smile on his face, never in a bad mood, and has incredible customer service, this man has an incredible aura and energy, and despite his age, continues to manage clubs and private venues around London (like he used to do at Monte's).
 He currently works at the "Maddox Club" (

 https://www.maddoxclub.com/)